-"Alternative Christmas" Special Giving Options (from Global Ministries):
+"Alternative Christmas" Special Giving Options

 This Advent, give the true gifts of the season—hope, joy, peace, love—with an alternative Christmas gift through Global Ministries.
 Click HERE to learn more.

-Advent and Christmas Resources (from Global Ministries):
+Advent and Christmas Resources

 Global Ministries offers a variety of Advent and Christmas resources including webinars, reflections, advocacy, ecumenical statements and more.

 Ahlan wa Sahlan! - Welcome!
-Advent Stories for Children (from Global Ministries):
+Advent Stories for Children

 Ahlan wa Sahlan: Welcome!
 Advent Stories for Children is a curriculum designed to help children connect the Christmas stories in the Bible to real children who live in those places today.
 See how they find meaning in the stories from the Bible that happened in their hometowns!

-Stories, songs and ideas for worship services (from World Council of Churches):
+Stories, songs and ideas for worship services

 Worship material has been prepared in different regions of the world, including two booklets with worship outlines for the four Sundays of Advent, meditations, stories and songs on peace.

-Preaching Advent (from Center for Progressive Renewal):
+From Center for Progressive Renewal

 Preaching Advent is a four-week, on-demand course that includes content and resources from Rev. Jacqui Lewis, Rev. Jim Keat, and other preachers to spark new insights and ideas for you to explore as you are Preaching Advent.

-Events Around the Conference
+Events around the Hawai‘i Conference

 *To share Advent or Christmas events or resources, send submissions to email@example.com.